Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Stopping the payment of alimony out of the blue can have enormous legal repercussions.
 Without a valid reason and without following the appropriate legal processes to modify your spousal support order, the court can order your wages to be garnished and use it to pay your outstanding payments.
 Any tax refund you receive may also be seized to pay for spousal support.
 In the worst-case scenario, a judge can hold you in contempt of court and sentence you to jail.

 Richard Shum, a top-rated New York spousal support attorney, may be able to help you petition a modification of your spousal support order.
-At the Law Office of Richard Roman Shum, we understand the importance of being able to start anew after a divorce.
+At the Law Office of Richard Roman Shum, Esq., we understand the importance of being able to start anew after a divorce.
 This can be challenging if you are experiencing a financial strain in the form of having to pay spousal support.

 Our skilled attorneys can help determine the legal options available for you to avoid paying a large amount of money for alimony or avoid paying it entirely.
 To schedule a complimentary consultation with one of our experienced New York spousal support attorneys, contact us today at (646) 259-3416.